18F/ux-guide/_pages/research/legal.md

 - **Good:** Hey @username, we’d love to hear your feedback on www.gsa.gov.
 Email [18F-research@gsa.gov](mailto:18F-research@gsa.gov) to participate in a usability test.
 Here’s how we’ll use the information we collect: [Link to [Privacy Act Statement for Design Research [GSA.gov]](https://www.gsa.gov/reference/gsa-privacy-program/privacy-act-statement-for-design-research)]
 - **Bad:** Are you the parent of a 4th grader?
 We’d love your feedback on everykidinapark.gov!
 Email [18F-research@gsa.gov](mailto:18F-research@gsa.gov) to participate in a usability test.
 Here’s how we’ll use the information we collect: [Link to [Privacy Act Statement for Design Research [GSA.gov]](https://www.gsa.gov/reference/gsa-privacy-program/privacy-act-statement-for-design-research)]

+## PRA clearance considerations

+Detailed guidance on what needs PRA clearance is available on [pra.digital.gov](https://pra.digital.gov/).
+Note, not every request or collection falls under the PRA’s scope, and you may not need clearance at all. **Always ask about PRA** throughout a project’s lifecycle.

+When figuring out if PRA clearance is needed, consider the following:
+- What type of information are you collecting,
+- Who are you collecting it from,
+- How will you be collecting it, and
+- Why you are collecting this information.

+### Tactical considerations

+Below are considerations for when clearance is needed and what type of clearance may be appropriate.
+Find out more about [types of clearances on PRA’s website](https://pra.digital.gov/clearance-types/).

+Keep in mind some activities **don’t** need PRA clearance.
+This includes
+- General requests for public input and comments.
+- Information asked for or received in connection with a public hearing or meeting.
+- Activities with fewer than 10 people.
+  - Caveat: unless they’re the whole group.
+For example, if your activity is to engage with the only nine people in the country who have specialized knowledge of a topic, then it will need to go through PRA.
+- Activities with federal employees or military personnel as part of their role.
+- Direct observation such as watching someone find things on a website.

+Visit the PRA website’s [Do I need a clearance page](https://pra.digital.gov/do-i-need-clearance/) for more information.

+What needs PRA clearance?
+- Forms, such as the IRS 1040.
+- Program evaluations, such as looking at the outcomes of a subsidized housing initiative for seniors.
+- Applications for benefits and grant programs.
+- Research studies and focus groups with a **set of the same questions or tasks** (very relevant to 18F!).

+Note, **voluntary collections are not automatically exempt from PRA clearance**.
+[Contact your agency’s PRA contact](https://pra.digital.gov/contact/) to answer more in-depth questions.

+### Full PRA

+The full PRA process is outlined on the [PRA website](https://pra.digital.gov/clearance-process/).
+Using the PRA process, a new information collection request (ICR) can take an estimated 9 to 12 months to complete.

+### PRA-exempt and -fast track
+In addition to the full PRA process, there may be other approaches for 18F teams to consider depending on research method and scope.

+- **PRA-exempt research methods.** These methods don’t require PRA and include:
+  - **Direct observation** — this could include observing how someone uses a website to test their abilities or knowledge.
+  - **Unstructured or non-standardized interviews** — this could include asking for information through an unstructured format that has clarifying  follow-up questions that change based on the conversation.
+(Note, whenever you are posing identical, structured questions or information requests to 10 or more people, this will normally require PRA approval.)
+  - Visit the [PRA website](https://pra.digital.gov/do-i-need-clearance/) for more information.
+- **“Fast-track” research under agencies’ [generic clearances](https://pra.digital.gov/clearance-types/#generic-clearance).**
+  - 18F teams may use GSA’s generic clearances.
+      - **Consider first** — In 2022, GSA received a generic clearance specifically designed for customer experience (CX) or user experience (UX) work.
+The clearance is A11-280 (control number at GSA is 3090-0325), which is active until April 30, 2025.
+This has a much faster turnaround than other generic clearances.
+For research efforts that may fall under this GSA generic clearance, refer to an outline of steps [internal link].
+See also these internal resources for examples: sample PRA fast-track. [internal link] Additional consideration — GSA also has a generic clearance for fast-track qualitative service delivery.
+This process goes through the standard officers.
+This generic clearance is not as focused on CX/UX as A11-280.
+It is active until June 30, 2025.
+If 18F is partnered on a project with another agency, teams may consider using GSA’s generic clearances or the partner’s agency clearances (if applicable) for the project.
+This approach may depend on the type of research and which clearance may apply.
+Reach out to PRA contacts early in the process to see what’s possible.

 ## Additional questions